1945 Resko Przymorskie Dornier Do 24 crash: Crash

 As the plane took off, eyewitnesses on the banks of Lake Kamper watched in horror as the plane reached an altitude of about 260 feet before crashing into the water.
 Eyewitnesses described the plane as "howling" before "turning vertical" and "plunging stern first into the lake."
 Only one person escaped the wreck and survived the crash.

 Aftermath

 The wreckage sank to the bottom of the lake.
 After the war, the lake and surrounding areas were taken over by Soviet forces.
 The lake itself became a restricted military area and the crash was kept secret for decades.

 Cause

 The cause remains formally undetermined, as an investigation has not taken place.
 Most people believe the plane crashed due to overcrowding, as it was massively above its weight limits on takeoff.
 Some believe that the unbelted children moved around in the plane which threw off the center of gravity, although others claim partitions in the plane would have made that unlikely.

-There are also theories that the plane was shot down by Russian troops.
-Eyewitnesses reported three Russian tanks near the lake on the day of the crash.
+There are also theories that the plane was shot down by Soviet troops.
+Eyewitnesses reported three Soviet tanks near the lake on the day of the crash.